Iodine: Others

 Inorganic iodides find specialised uses.
 Titanium, zirconium, hafnium, and thorium are purified by the Van Arkel–de Boer process, which involves the reversible formation of the tetraiodides of these elements.
 Silver iodide is a major ingredient to traditional photographic film.
 Thousands of kilograms of silver iodide are used annually for cloud seeding to induce rain.

 The organoiodine compound erythrosine is an important food colouring agent.
 Perfluoroalkyl iodides are precursors to important surfactants, such as perfluorooctanesulfonic acid.

 ^{125}I is used as the radiolabel in investigating which ligands go to which plant pattern recognition receptors (PRRs).

 An iodine based thermochemical cycle has been evaluated for hydrogen production using energy from nuclear power.
 The cycle has three steps.
 At 120 °C, iodine reacts with sulfur dioxide and water to give hydrogen iodide and sulfuric acid:

 After a separation stage, at 830–850 °C sulfuric acid splits in sulfur dioxide and oxygen:

 Hydrogen iodide, at 300–320 °C, gives hydrogen and the initial element, iodine:

-The yield of the cycle (ratio between lower heating value of the produced hydrogen and the consumed energy for its production, is approximately 38%.
+The yield of the cycle (ratio between lower heating value of the produced hydrogen and the consumed energy for its production) is approximately 38%.
 As of 2020, the cycle is not a competitive means of producing hydrogen.

 Spectroscopy

-The spectrum of the iodine molecule, I_{2}, consists of (not exclusively) tens of thousands of sharp spectral lines in the wavelength range 500–700 nm.
+The spectrum of the iodine molecule, I2, consists of (not exclusively) tens of thousands of sharp spectral lines in the wavelength range 500–700 nm.
 It is therefore a commonly used wavelength reference (secondary standard).
 By measuring with a spectroscopic Doppler-free technique while focusing on one of these lines, the hyperfine structure of the iodine molecule reveals itself.
 A line is now resolved such that either 15 components (from even rotational quantum numbers, J_{even}), or 21 components (from odd rotational quantum numbers, J_{odd}) are measurable.

 Caesium iodide and thallium-doped sodium iodide are used in crystal scintillators for the detection of gamma rays.
 The efficiency is high and energy dispersive spectroscopy is possible, but the resolution is rather poor.